pvdz/preval/tests/_tofix/infinite_assign_rex.md

 >
 > Rotating statements in an infinite loop

+existing test: regression when we changed regex literals to new regexp calls

 Note: Because a regex is a stateful object, Preval won't eliminate it.
       Preval should check if the last line before the loop serializes to the same string as the last statement in the loop, and in that